Safety in Petroleum/Petrochemical Industry

 What is OISD?
 (For India Only)

 OISD stand for Oil Industry Safety Directorate.
-It is an institute set up by the ministry of Petroleum, Govt. of India.
+It is an institute under the ministry of Petroleum, Govt. of India.
 It has full powers to formulate, issue, and review various standards on safety applicable to the oil, natural gas and refinery units.
-Those standards are to be exercised throughout the country.
+Those standards are applicable throughout the country.

-Important aspects considered by OISD is given below to ensure Safety in Petroleum/Petrochemical Industry:
+Consideration of important aspects by OISD to ensure Safety in Petroleum/Petrochemical Industry:

 Safety measures associated with filling of road tankers in Petroleum/Petrochemical Industry.